-This view looks east along the 91 Express Lanes (toll) through the Santa Ana River Canyon near Anaheim Hills in Orange County.
-While relatively heavy traffic lined the main lanes on this day, the express lanes were much less crowded.
+Eastbound along the tolled 91 Express Lanes through the Santa Ana River Canyon near Anaheim Hills in Orange County.
 Photo taken 01/30/05.

 California 91 is a major freeway corridor connecting the coastal areas of southern Los Angeles County and inland Orange County with the Inland Empire, culminating in the city of Riverside.
 Starting as a city street at its intersection with California 1 in the cities of Hermosa Beach and Manhattan Beach, California 91 is locally maintained by the cities it passes through (Hermosa Beach, Manhattan Beach, Redondo Beach, Torrance, and Gardena) until it becomes a freeway (at Vermont Avenue in Gardena) near the interchange with Interstate 110.
 The city street section was decommissioned (removed from state control) but signs for the continuation of the route to California 1 still remain on Artesia Boulevard.